First published 8th April 2015, last updated 24th April 2019.

 Uniclass 2015 - Entities, Elements/Functions, Systems and Products tables

 Looked at more closely, the tables comprise:

 This describes a project in overall terms.
 It can be a private house with garden, drive, garage and tool shed, or it can be a University campus with buildings for lecturing, administration, sport, halls of residence, etc. Rail networks and airports are also all examples of complexes.

 This Complex is a holiday village.

 Entities are discrete things like buildings, bridges, tunnels etc. They provide the areas where different activities occur.

 Within the holiday village above is a restaurant which is an Entity.

 In buildings, spaces are provided for various activities to take place.
 In some cases a space is only suitable for one activity, for example a kitchen, but a school hall may be used for assemblies, lunches, sports, concerts and dramas.
-Also classed as spaces are transport corridors that run between two locations, such as London Kings Cross to Newcastle, or the M1 from London to Leeds.
+For linear entities, such as transport corridors, the term location is more appropriate than space for breaking the project into suitable sections.
+For example, transport corridors that run between two locations, such as London Kings Cross to Newcastle, or the M1 from London to Leeds.

-Elements are the main components of a structure like a bridge (foundations, piers, deck) or a building (floors, walls and roofs).
+Elements are the main components of a building (floors, walls and roofs) or of a structure like a bridge (foundations, piers, deck).
+Functions are the building services to be provided and managed.